Southern Yakutia (Sakha)

 but you opted to leave.
 Now you have returned as a downcast man with regrets.

-What should I say after you tell me in a pathetic manner that Israel is not for
+What should I say after you pathetically tell me that Israel is not for you?”

 “Comrade Boris, my old friend!”
 Yeremenko called, shaking his